-Considered the “greatest spectacle in tortoise racing,” this beloved event features the Zoo’s “racing” radiated tortoises who provide a unique spin on the Indianapolis 500.
+Considered the “Greatest Spectacle in Tortoise Racing,” this beloved event spotlights the Zoo’s slow-and-steady radiated tortoises who provide a unique spin on the Indianapolis 500.

-Race fans can enjoy Zoopolis 500 analysis beginning at 11:15 a.m. with one of the Zoo’s tortoise experts as well as IndyCar expert Dave Furst as the emcee and Indianapolis 500 champion Tony Kanaan as the grand marshal.
+Race fans can enjoy Zoopolis 500 analysis beginning at 11:15 a.m. with one of the Zoo’s tortoise experts as well as Indycar Communications VP Dave Furst as the emcee and past Indianapolis 500 champion Tony Kanaan as the grand marshal.

-The tortoises and their animal care team will take center stage at 11:30 a.m. for a parade lap, joined by the 500 Festival princesses and American Dairy Association mascot, Buttercup.
-Immediately following the parade, Kanaan will drop the green flag on the feature race, and guests can cheer on their favorite tortoise as they “speed” toward the finish line.
-A tray of delicious fruits awaits animals in the winner’s circle while the winning pit crew will enjoy cold bottles of milk provided by the American Dairy Association Indiana.
+The tortoises and their animal care team will take center stage at 11:30 a.m. for a parade lap, joined by the 500 Festival Princesses and American Dairy Association mascot, Buttercup.
+The green flag drops at 11:30 a.m. for the main event, and guests can cheer on their favorite tortoise as they “speed” their way down the track.
+But these natives of Madagascar aren’t competing for a trophy, but rather some delicious fresh fruits provided by Kroger, which will be waiting for them at the finish line.

 One of the Zoo’s longest running traditions, Zoopolis 500 activities are free for Zoo members and included with general admission.
-Visitors are encouraged to review current safety guidelines as well as reserve timed-entry tickets in advance at IndianapolisZoo.com.
+Visitors are encouraged to purchase tickets in advance at IndianapolisZoo.com.